-Spot On is a great game for build-a-word and build-a-sentence activities.
-It is a wonderful vocabulary-focused learning game for promoting word recognition and spelling skills as well as students’ abilities to produce complete simple sentences.
+Spot On presents a challenging game for build-a-word and build-a-sentence activities.
+It is a vocabulary-focused learning game for promoting word recognition and spelling skills as well as students’ abilities to produce complete simple sentences.
 Besides being fun, it helps students get more familiar with common patterns associated with spoken English.

-In the case of the task for producing simple grammatically correct and meaningful sentences, students learn to recognize punctuation and capitalization prompts for declarative, interrogative, imperative, and exclamatory sentences as well as to make use of how basic sight words, such as we, I, she, he, run, will, by, can, etc. that could appear on some boxes could be used in sentences.
+When producing simple grammatically correct and meaningful sentences, students learn to recognize punctuation and capitalization prompts for declarative, interrogative, imperative, and exclamatory sentences.
+They also practice using basic sight words, (such as: we, I, she, he, run, will, by, can) that could appear on some boxes and can be used in sentences.